idaholab/malamute/doc/content/tutorials/efas/introduction/content.md

 ## Input File Content

-The six key parts of an input file are as follows: `Mesh, Variables, Kernels, BCs, Executioner, and Outputs`.
+The six key parts of an input file are as follows: `[Mesh], [Variables], [Kernels], [BCs], [Executioner], and [Outputs]`.
 This guide is an overview of what elements to modify (or not modify) within these parts to run an electrothermal simulation with the desired parameters.
 A key term to keep in mind is “block.”
 The six key parts as mentioned earlier are considered high-level blocks and will be referred to as blocks for the remainder of this guide.
 View the [MOOSE Workshop](https://mooseframework.inl.gov/workshop/#/) to explore these six parts in greater detail.
 The majority of this input file is presented as a template, and only a few lines of the input file will need to be modified for the purposes of this tutorial.

-The `Mesh` block maps out and displays the geometry of the distinct sections of the EFAS tooling stack, as described in the [tutorial_overview.md] +Motivation+ section, that are shown in open-source data visualization software such as [ParaView](https://www.paraview.org/download/).
+The `Mesh` block maps out and displays the geometry of the distinct sections of the EFAS tooling stack, as described in the [tutorial_overview.md] +Motivation+ section, that are shown in open-source data visualization software such as [ParaView](https://www.paraview.org).
 The `[Problem]` block sets up the handling of numerical convergence.
 Please do not modify any values in the `[Mesh]` and `[Problem]` blocks as to allow for easier understanding of the tutorial.

 The `[Variables]` block has two parts of note, in particular the `[temperature]` and `[potential]` blocks: